Statistics Program

 Five College Statistics Program Representatives:

-Nicholas (Nick) Horton, Beitzel Professor in Technology and Society, Department of Mathematics and Statistics, Amherst College (Program Chair and Webmaster)
+Nicholas Horton, Beitzel Professor of Technology and Society (Statistics and Data Science), Amherst College (Secretary/Treasurer)

-Brian Schultz, Professor of Entomology and Ecology, Hampshire College
+Kenneth Mulder, Associate Professor of Data Analysis and Modeling, Hampshire College

-Carlos Soto, Assistant Professor of Mathematics and Statistics, UMass
+Carlos Soto, Assistant Professor, Department of Mathematics and Statistics, UMass Amherst

 Five College Staff Liaison: